Codepath-Group-7-F22/GameNight/README.md

 * User sees a customized loading screen upon opening app
 * User can create an account and log in
-* User can create and delete a game
+* User can create and delete a game session
 * User can find open games
 * User can see and edit their profile
 * User can view other profiles